ManasMahapatra/interviews-atlan/README.md

 In the second screenshot, as you can see, when I start scrolling the CPU usages seem to increase.
 Behind the scenes if you look to the bottom highlights, you can see JS heap and Nodes start increasing.
 This happens during infinite scroll, as new elements are being updated, as heap size keeps increasing, however you will see a drop when garbage collection happens, do remove unnecessary data when we are past a certain part of list.
 This is handled by the virtualisation library, to have more control over garbage collection and DOM element recylcing, we can implement virtualisation of our own, and decide how many active nodes to keep in memory.

-Lightweight and easy to use
-Ability to generate realistic dummy data
-Flexibility in customizing data generation based on specific requirements